 We admittedly had a hard time writing this article without aggressive bias.
-We have used Leatherman multi-tools since we were kids and they've NEVER failed.
+We have used Leatherman multi-tools since we were kids and they've NEVER failed us.
 The blades hold their edge, they're sturdy and they're super useful.

-I personally got my Leatherman Wave shortly after they came out in the late 90's.
+I personally got my first Leatherman Wave shortly after they came out in the late 90's.
 I've tried a dozen or more different multi-tools from multiple companies and the Wave holds its ground every time.
-I still use the same Wave multitool while the others sit in drawers or truck compartments.
+I still use the same Wave multitool while the other multitools and blades sit in drawers or truck compartments.

 The real trick is to justify the utility of the tools compared to the increase on bulk and weight.
 While each tool by itself isn't particularly bulky or heavy, adding a bunch of them together along with the structure to support them can add a lot of weight to your pocket, belt or pack.

 You can likely cover 80% of tool needs with 2 tools.
 You can get away with carrying a Leatherman Skeletool for most occasions.
-I've carried (EDC) the Leatherman Freestyle for years and almost never find myself wishing I had more.
+I've carried (EDC) the Leatherman Freestyle (now discontinued) for years and almost never find myself wishing I had more.
 The tool-to-weight/bulk ratio is perfect.
 The 2 most used tools are: